-To understand free, forced and damped oscillations, you should first have a brief idea about oscillation in general.
+To understand free forced oscillation and damped oscillation, you should first have a brief idea about oscillation in general.
 Oscillation is a measure of some repetitive variation, as a function of time.
 It can be measured with respect to a state of equilibrium.
 If the oscillation is mechanical in nature it is referred to as vibration (but sometimes used as a synonym for vibration).
 The most common and simplest example for oscillation is the motion of a simple pendulum.

 Did you know that the vibration of a guitar string is an example of oscillations?
 The motions of a playground swing, tuning forks are also examples of oscillations.
 Since these are mechanical in nature, they are also called vibrations.
 The motion of alternating current (although electrical) is also an example of an oscillatory motion.